 BodyTite vs. CoolSculpting

-BodyTite and CoolSculpting both offer ways to rid the body of fat cells, but the methods are very different.
+BodyTite and CoolSculpting offer ways to rid the body of fat cells, but the methods are very different.
 BodyTite involves melting fat cells with radiofrequency and then sucking them out of the body.

 What Users Are Saying